quicwg/wg-materials/charter/charter.md

   documents, such as it applicability and manageability statements, improved operation with load balancers, etc.

-Work in this first area needs to strongly be motivated by existing or ongoing production deployments of QUIC at scale, and needs to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.
+Maintenance work needs to strongly be motivated by existing or ongoing production deployments of QUIC at scale, and needs to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.

-A second area of work for the WG is new QUIC extensions that enables protocol functionality not currently part of the QUIC standard:
+The working group will also develop extensions to QUIC.
+These extensions need to have general applicability to multiple application protocols.

-- QUIC extensions intending publication on the Standards Track need to be motivated by existing or ongoing production deployments of QUIC at scale, similar to work in the first area.
+The working group may also decide to publish QUIC extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.

-- The WG may also decide to publish QUIC extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.
+Specifications for how an existing or new application protocol will use QUIC for transport need not in general be specified in the QUIC WG.
+The WG will collaborate with other groups that define application protocols that use QUIC.
+Extensions can also be defined outside of the QUIC WG after review and consultation.
+In particular, collaboration is recommended to reduce the chance that extensions do not duplicate existing work, or do not interact poorly with other extensions when deployed together.

-Specifications for how an existing or new application protocol will use QUIC for transport need not in general be specified in the QUIC WG, although the QUIC WG should be kept informed of such work and be given the opportunity for review.
-However, if such an application binding involves extensions or other changes to the QUIC protocol, those aspects must be specified in the QUIC WG, possibly together with the application binding itself.
+Groups that define application protocols or extensions to QUIC in support of those protocols are requested to consult with the QUIC WG and seek review of proposals.

 The QUIC WG originated the HTTP/3 binding to QUIC and the QPACK header compression scheme.
 These specifications are now maintained in the